 The General Manager may add all reasonable and necessary rules and regulations to enforce these policies.

 Refer to Policy 3075, Use of Community Centers, for policies, rules and regulations specific to these facilities.

-POLICY NUMBER/TITLE:3070Use of Parks and FacilitiesRule and Regulation:RR3070
+POLICY NUMBER/TITLE:3070Rule and Regulation:RR3070